Global Positioning System: Predecessors

-When the Soviet Union launched the first artificial satellite (Sputnik 1) in 1957, two American physicists, William Guier and George Weiffenbach, at Johns Hopkins University's Applied Physics Laboratory (APL) decided to monitor its radio transmissions.
+When the Soviet Union launched its first artificial satellite (Sputnik 1) in 1957, two American physicists, William Guier and George Weiffenbach, at Johns Hopkins University's Applied Physics Laboratory (APL) monitored its radio transmissions.
 Within hours they realized that, because of the Doppler effect, they could pinpoint where the satellite was along its orbit.
-The Director of the APL gave them access to their UNIVAC to do the heavy calculations required.
+The Director of the APL gave them access to their UNIVAC I computer to perform the heavy calculations required.

 Early the next year, Frank McClure, the deputy director of the APL, asked Guier and Weiffenbach to investigate the inverse problem: pinpointing the user's location, given the satellite's.
 (At the time, the Navy was developing the submarine-launched Polaris missile, which required them to know the submarine's location.)
 This led them and APL to develop the TRANSIT system.
 In 1959, ARPA (renamed DARPA in 1972) also played a role in TRANSIT.

 TRANSIT was first successfully tested in 1960.
 It used a constellation of five satellites and could provide a navigational fix approximately once per hour.
 In 1967, the U.S. Navy developed the Timation satellite, which proved the feasibility of placing accurate clocks in space, a technology required for GPS.

 In the 1970s, the ground-based OMEGA navigation system, based on phase comparison of signal transmission from pairs of stations, became the first worldwide radio navigation system.
 Limitations of these systems drove the need for a more universal navigation solution with greater accuracy.

 Although there were wide needs for accurate navigation in military and civilian sectors, almost none of those was seen as justification for the billions of dollars it would cost in research, development, deployment, and operation of a constellation of navigation satellites.
 During the Cold War arms race, the nuclear threat to the existence of the United States was the one need that did justify this cost in the view of the United States Congress.
 This deterrent effect is why GPS was funded.
 It is also the reason for the ultra-secrecy at that time.
 The nuclear triad consisted of the United States Navy's submarine-launched ballistic missiles (SLBMs) along with United States Air Force (USAF) strategic bombers and intercontinental ballistic missiles (ICBMs).
 Considered vital to the nuclear deterrence posture, accurate determination of the SLBM launch position was a force multiplier.